jamesnvc/skule-auth/README.md

 This is the authentication backend that will be used by the Skule student website

-To run this on your own server, simply install Twisted, then run `rpc_auth_server.py`.
+To run this on your own server, simply install Twisted, set the appropriate values in the configuration file `server_settings.conf`, then run `rpc_auth_server.py`.
 Included in the `testing` directory is a sample of the usage of this system.